Studies on Electrical Properties of Resistive Plate Chamber (RPC): Conclusions

 \section{Conclusions}

 In the present work, a numerical model has been proposed for simulating the properties of the RPC as an electrical system composed of many resistive and capacitive components.
 The model has utilized the law of current conservation to evaluate the potential distribution, flow of dark current etc. which are essential to determine the electric field configuration in the RPC.
 Being a key factor in envisaging the device performance, the electric field distribution in the RPC requires both qualitative and quantitative understanding, which can be accomplished with the numerical simulation.
 The present numerical model has provided us a tool to study of the electrical properties of the RPC, which should be useful in predicting its performance and analyzing the experimental observations.
 It can lead to optimization of design and material for fabricating the RPC components to achieve the desirable performance, if necessary.
 Therefore, the work may be found helpful in implementing the RPC in various tracking and triggering experiments.
+The results of this model have been compared to another numerical model described in \cite{Ammosov1997} and a close agreement between the models has been observed, which proves the efficacy of the present numerical model in producing reliable field distribution of the RPC with a given design and material configuration.
 In our R\&D work about building a muon tomography setup, where large area coverage with uniform response is an essential requirement, the numerical tool has been utilized for studying different design aspects of the RPC and evaluate its performance.
-It has been found that a variation of surface resistivity from $100~K - 100~M\SI{}{\ohm\per Sq}$ can be allowed to achieve the uniform potential distribution, which eventually leads to uniform electric field distribution.
+It has been found that a variation of surface resistivity from $100~k\SI{}{\ohm\per \sq} - 100~M\SI{}{\ohm\per \sq}$ can be allowed to achieve the uniform potential distribution, which eventually leads to uniform electric field distribution.
 The ratio of the volume resistivity of the spacer to the electrode should be around $10^3$ times or more to sustain the uniform potential over the electrode even at a higher value of its surface resistivity.
 This also helps to minimize the distortion in the electric field in the close vicinity of the side and button spacers.
 As the time taken for the potential distribution to get stable is very small with respect to the experimental timescale of muon tomography, the governing factors like thickness of the electrode and gas gap and the relative permittivity can be chosen arbitrarily for this application.
-On the other hand, the dependence of this parameter on the thickness of gas gap gives us a good handle to monitor the uniformity of the gas gap thickness.
+On the other hand, the dependence of this parameter on the thickness of gas gap as well as the electrode gives us a good handle to monitor the uniformity of the gas gap or the electrode thickness.
+As increased electrode thickness reduces the dead time, this can be a way to improve the rate capability of the detector.
+It can prove to be complementary to the present trend of reducing the thickness of both the gas gap (to reduce the amount of charge) and the electrode (to increase signal induction) to increase the rate capability \cite{Kortner:2021pxe}.
+However, further detailed studies are necessary to optimize electrode thickness and gas gap in relation to rate capability.
 This information is very important in evaluation of RPC performance as this decides the electric field and in turn the gain of the detector.